-Last week, we had the best time reviewing potential and kinetic energy with roller coasters!
-My kids were almost as excited about this as they were the first time we played SCOOT.
-By the way, we are addicted to SCOOT.
+Last week this was put into practice when we had the best time reviewing potential and kinetic energy with roller coasters.
+This activity was not a complex science experiment, but it was perfect at engaging my students in learning and showing what they know about a science topic.
+And my kids were almost as excited about this as they were the first time we played SCOOT.
+(By the way, we are addicted to SCOOT.
 We play it ALL the time, and the kids never even realize how much work they are doing!
-Click here to read a little more about SCOOT.
+Click here to read a little more about SCOOT.)

 - Must have at least two “hills”